 The Zoning Administrator is requesting that 208 West Griggs Street, a parcel totaling approximately 0.57 acres, be rezoned from B-3, General Business Zoning District to B-4, Central Business Zoning District.
 This property is located in downtown Urbana, adjacent to the Boneyard Creek, and is used by Carle Printing Services.
-The City is intending to purchase the unoccupied portion of the lot adjacent to the Boneyard Creek and include it in the Boneyard Creek Improvements Project.
+The City is intending to subdivide the lot and to purchase the unoccupied portion of the property adjacent to the Boneyard Creek to include it in the Boneyard Creek Improvements Project.
 The proposed rezoning would prevent this subdivision of land from resulting in a non-conforming lot and would also bring the site into full conformity with the Urbana 2005 Comprehensive Plan.
-The B-4 zoning would be consistent with the existing use of the property.
-The property owner supports the Zoning Administrator's request.
+The B-4 zoning would be consistent with the existing use of the property and is supported by the property owner.